 Soft Tissue Massage

-If you’ve ever had a massage at a spa, you might be pleasantly surprised to find out that with certain manual therapy treatments, massages are included!
+Do you enjoy having a massage at a spa?
+Certain manual therapy treatments include a massage!
 However, physiotherapy massages are a bit different than the ones you might find at a resort.
-These massages are more therapeutically focused and take place with a medical intention.
+These massages are therapeutic and have a medical intention.
 Our Edmonton, AB physiotherapists use massage treatments to break up scar tissue and adhesions caused by inflammation or injury.
-This is accomplished through rhythmic stretching and deep pressure, allowing them to seek out and mobilize restricted parts of your body that might be causing significant pain.
-These techniques also assist with improving blood flow and circulation to the affected muscles and soft tissues.
+We will do this by using rhythmic stretching and deep pressure.
+Equally important, they will find and mobilize restricted parts of your body that might be causing significant pain.
+Similarly, these techniques also assist with improving blood flow and circulation to the affected muscles and soft tissues.

 If you have a restricted joint as a result of receiving an injury, there is no question you have probably felt severe pain.
-Our physiotherapists are trained in mobilization techniques to restore restricted joints by applying pressure.
-These techniques are totally effective, painless, and safe.
-They allow for your range of motion to be increased, as well as the improvement of the restricted joint’s mobility.
+Our expert physiotherapists know the best mobilization techniques.
+These techniques will restore restricted joints by applying pressure.
+These techniques are effective, painless, and safe.
+Consequently, your range of motion will increase.
+Therefore, the restricted joint’s mobility will improve.

-With manual traction techniques, our physiotherapists will apply gentle pressure to a certain area of the body in order to stretch out and relax the soft tissues and rehabilitate natural movement.
-Accordingly, our physiotherapist will apply manual traction to the neck (this is the most common area that manual traction is applied to, but it can also be used on other parts of the body, including the arms, back, and legs.
+With manual traction techniques, our physiotherapists will apply gentle pressure to a certain area of the body to stretch out and relax the soft tissues.
+This will rehabilitate natural movement.
+Accordingly, our physiotherapist will apply manual traction to the neck (this is the most common area).
+They will also use manual traction on other parts of the body.
+This includes the arms, back, and legs.

 Is manual therapy safe?

 Yes, manual therapy is safe and non-invasive.
 It does not require you to have expensive surgeries or take harmful, possibly addictive medications.
-Our physiotherapists will use many different modalities and techniques to help move your joints, ligaments and tendons in ways that will promote healing and soothe pain.
-These procedures will also reduce scar tissue and minimize inflammation.
+Our physiotherapists will use many different modalities and techniques to help move your joints, ligaments, and tendons.
+This will promote healing and soothe the pain.
+Similarly, these procedures will also reduce scar tissue and minimize inflammation.

-Our Edmonton, AB physiotherapists are extensively trained medical professionals who can recognize the limitations of your body, but also appreciate its capabilities.
-It is very common for patients to notice better functionality and improvements after just one manual therapy appointment.
+Our Edmonton, AB physiotherapists are extensively trained medical professionals.
+They will recognize the limitations of your body but also appreciate its capabilities.
+In conclusion, it is very common for patients to notice better functionality and improvements after just one manual therapy appointment.

 Will manual therapy be a part of my care plan?

-As previously stated, the physiotherapists in Edmonton, ABare professionally trained to diagnose and treat movement disorders and pain conditions.
+As previously stated, the physiotherapists in Edmonton, AB are professionally trained to diagnose and treat movement disorders and pain conditions.
 These disorders can often happen after a patient has surgery.
-For example, a patient who has undergone total joint replacement may find themselves in need of a appointment with a physiotherapist to make sure they have a safe, smooth recovery!
+For example, a patient who has undergone total joint replacement should make an appointment with a physiotherapist.
+The physiotherapist will make sure they have a safe, smooth recovery!
 In addition, they will help the patient to get back to their former lifestyle!

-It is likely that your specific treatment plan will include multiple kinds of therapy, all aimed at helping a certain part of your body function as normal.
-There are exercises that may focus on improving your strength and balance, and there are some that will increase your range of motion.
-Manual therapy is a critical part of any treatment plan, as it greatly helps to cut down on inflammation and swelling.
+Your specific treatment plan will likely include multiple kinds of therapy.
+These are aimed at helping certain parts of your body function as normal.
+For instance, some exercises may focus on improving your strength and balance.
+Some exercises will increase your range of motion.
+Therefore, manual therapy is a critical part of any treatment plan.
+It greatly helps to cut down on inflammation and swelling.

 Get started with manual therapy today…